What is the Mini Loan

 Cover an Emergency Expense

 - The Mini Loan Program does not assist with Monthly Bills (utilities, car payments etc.), Rent or Mortgage payments (current, past due, or evictions) or credit card payments.
+We do not provide personal loans or auto loans.

 - Amounts between $500 and $2500

-- Reliable, documented source(s) of Income
+- Reliable, documented source(s) of Income for a minimum of 6 months

 - Bank Account or qualifying Debit Card Account (for ACH withdrawals)